dbabaioff/perl-tutorial/README.md

 ### Lists
 Perl automatically flattens lists - Perl removes all the parentheses apart from the outermost pair.
-There’s no difference at all between any of these three lists:
+Thereï¿½s no difference at all between any of these three lists:

 ```perl
 (3, 8, 5, 15)